 These Dolphins travel up to 100 km a day in search for food.

-There are two ponds who lives between Nungwi and Mnemba Atoll and are very commonly spotted.
+There are two ponds who live between Nungwi and Mnemba Atoll and are very commonly spotted.
 In fact, we often get a chance to jump in to snorkel with these Dolphins.

 Green Turtle